JoshAshby/pyRedisORM/docs/index.rst

 is kindly hosted and automatically rebuilt by `readthedocs.org
 <http://readthedocs.org>`__.

-If you like the work I do and find this project helpful, please consider a small donation to help fund me and this project:
+If you find this project helpful and would like to make a small donation, I'm available on Gittip:

 .. raw:: html